johnkaiser/qzforms/README.txt

    PCRE for javascript style regex validation
    GCC or Clang
-   FastCGI Developement Kit, fcgi on OpenBSD, libfcgi-dev on Debian On Debian, libasprintf-dev for asprintf support LibreSSL or OpenSSL spawn-fcgi
+   FastCGI Developement Kit, fcgi on OpenBSD, libfcgi-dev on Debian On Debian jessie, libasprintf-dev for asprintf support LibreSSL or OpenSSL spawn-fcgi
    A randomness source, arcrandom, getrandom, or a device file